nyukers/Powershell/README.md

 # Powershell
-Various Powershell scripts for virtual company forza.com.
+Some Powershell scripts for virtual company forza.com.